THE PROJECT:

 Daylight is a part of the Biophilia movement to make indoor spaces healthier by simulating the sun's cycles of temperature and brightness throughout the day, to stimulate the hormones in our bodies that aid waking, activity, and concentration, and winding down, promoting relaxation and sleep.

-• Customers and installers wanted an easy, simplified customer-facing view.
+• Both wanted an easy, simplified customer-facing view.

-• Installers want extra features for customization on the back end.
+• Automation installers and programmer want extra features for customization on the back end.

 User testing validated comprehension of the "Daylight" title, the image, and the feature description for comprehension of the feature.